 On August 2nd, the Ventura County Star parent company Gannett Co. of McLean, Virginia, made a Public Records Request to the City for the release of the officer’s name.

 Even though the City believes there is a strong argument to not release the officer’s name under exclusions to the Public Records Act, they have decided to do so rather than engage in a protracted and potential costly legal proceeding, which would not be in the best interest of Ventura.
+You can find public records here if you are a concerned parent, employer or neighbour and want to check someone out online.

 The attempted suicide was a very personal and tragic event for the family.
 To respect the privacy of officer and his family during this very difficult time, the Breeze is withholding his name.
 We can tell you that the officer is a sixteen-year veteran of the Ventura Police Department.